top of page

 I think this is great information, John.
 But perhaps we could also consider…

-There are many expressions used to interrupt people, but usually my advice is, keep it simple and brief.
-Over-formal or overlong interruptions will not be appreciated.
-Get to the point.
+There are many expressions used to interrupt people, but usually my advice is, keep it brief and simple.
+Over-formal or long interruptions will not be appreciated.
+Get to the point!

 It's also useful in these days of video conferencing to say who is speaking.
-It can be difficult to see you.
+It can be difficult to see you among the many faces on screen.

 Bad: John, allow me to interject regarding the section you elaborated on regarding the figures of the third quarter.